jt14den/2017-libcarp-southafrica/_episodes/01-introduction.md

 ## Whys?

+1. Role of librarian changed in last number of years
+  1. online resources, outsourcing of library tasks (cataloging)
+  2. People empowered to find resources themselves
+  3. Endlesss reorgs and agnst in libraries
+1. In research, academics don't need them to find information anymore
+  1. increasingingly the info they want is in data they already have, or can get - so they want to clean up, analyse, mine, sift, manage and visualize that data -- librarians with data skills can have new role

+### Features of LC

 1. Ending Pefection - YOU CAN DO THIS STuff
-2. What is LC?
-  * COC - warm and welcoming environment
+2. COC - warm and welcoming environment
     - kill the "geek gene"
     - Myths of learning code
 3. Learn by doing - lots of doing